Jang-Woo-AnnaSoft/execution-boundaries/README.md

 The AI ​​always answers "Yes" to the question, "Can you do this?"
 This can lead to disasters such as the following:

-- In a room where a baby is sleeping, the AI ​​fails to distinguish between a speaker and a light and activates a high-power speaker.
 - You asked it to spray air freshener, but the AI ​​turns on an electric heater covered in clothes.
 - You tried to open the inner bedroom door, but the AI ​​opened the front door, allowing a stranger to enter.
 - You asked it to water the yard, but the AI ​​fully opened the water valve in the laundry room, flooding the entire house.